Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 The residual current device, or RCD, acts as a trip button and switches off power if the device detects an error.
 RCDs provide safety levels that are beyond what is offered by regular circuit breakers and fuses.
 An RCD is located usually in the fusebox (consumer box).
 It may also be located between power sockets and circuit breakers.

-An RCD is typically located on the supply of the equipment it protects.
-This can be inside a fusebox, or on a board.
+An RCD usually goes on the supply side of the equipment it protects, often inside a fuse box or on a distribution board.
 An RCD might also be included in some equipment.
-There are many different types that can fulfill different requirements.
+There are many types of RCDs available that can meet various needs.

 RCDs generally work by monitoring the current flow in a lower voltage circuit.
 They shut down the power supply to the whole system if they find an issue in the current flow.
 This prevents electrocution and severe injuries.